 KOHLER’S DISEASE

-Kohler disease is a rare bone disorder of the foot in children that may be the result of stress-related compression at a critical time during the period of growth.
+Kohler disease refers to a rare bone disorder of the foot that affects children.
+It appears that it may eminate from stress-related compression at a critical period of growth.
 It is characterized by limping caused by pain and swelling in the foot.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.